SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

     - Create and manipulate infinite numbers.

-  Lesson: Exploring Lists and Dictionaries
+  Lesson: Exploring Lists, Tuples, and Dictionaries
 - Lists
   - Create a list and understand its utility.
   - Use built-in list methods to manage list elements.